 2) Every Company Has Different Investments and Objectives

 DevOps is a technique for producing quicker, more reliable, and higher-quality software supporting organizational objectives.
 However, every company has a different starting point and pursues different objectives.
 For example, to quickly achieve product-market fit, a new business may focus on something other than automation and experiment with procedures first.
 On the other hand, an established business might emphasize automating current security and compliance procedures as part of a more significant transition.
+A DevOps services company can help guide these organizations through the transition by providing the right tools, frameworks, and automation to optimize their processes.
 Nevertheless, each of these companies wants to impact how its teams operate and the investments they make to complete their stacks and toolchains.

 The two most significant obstacles to effective change management are company culture and negative employee attitudes.
 Does your organization or place of business foster a flexible environment?
 Or do your staff members see disturbances with fear?
-It can be successful only when change management results from a DevOps culture shift.
+Change management can only succeed when it results from a DevOps culture shift.

 Think like a startup to promote exploration and a sense of wonder.
 Then, to achieve your DevOps culture development goals, assemble a team with a change-minded hiring strategy.